saltyrtc/saltyrtc-meta/Task-WebRTC.md

      data channel ids (exchanged in the task's data).
 2. The newly created `RTCDataChannel` instance shall be wrapped by following the *Wrapped Data Channel* section.
-3. As soon as the data channel is *open*, the client SHALL linger for a minimum of one second.
-During this phase, the client SHALL accept messages from both the original signalling channel and the new signalling channel based on the wrapped data channel.
-Note that both channels require slightly different handling of the nonce/ header.
+3. As soon as the data channel is *open*, the client SHALL send a 'handover' message to the other client.
+After this message, the client SHALL NOT send any messages on the original signalling channel.
+The sequence number and overflow number for outgoing messages to the other client SHALL be transferred to the new wrapped data channel.
+The client MAY already send signalling messages over the new signalling channel.
+If the client has already received a 'handover' message from the other client, it MUST continue with the next step, skipping the following sentences.
+   Otherwise, the client MUST accept further messages from the other client on the original signalling channel only and wait for an incoming 'handover' message.
+Once that 'handover' message has been received, the client SHALL ONLY accept signalling messages over the wrapped data channel.
+Furthermore, it SHALL transfer the sequence number and overflow number for incoming messages of the other client to the wrapped data channel.
-4. After lingering, the client closes the connection to the server with a close code of `3003` (*Handover of the Signalling Channel*).
+4. After both clients have sent each other 'handover' messages, the client closes the connection to the server with a close code of `3003` (*Handover of the Signalling Channel*).

 # Message Structure